-The Long Island Hospitality Association unites industry executives, hospitality professionals, career minded college students and industry partners to share best practices, business building solutions and networking opportunities to help all hospitality related companies and workers find success during the covid-19 crisis and beyond.
+The Long Island Hospitality Association unites hospitality professionals, executives, career minded college students and industry partners to share best practices, business building solutions and networking opportunities to help all hospitality related companies and workers find success.

 Additionally, we’re here to work with local, state and federal politicians to create a healthier environment for hospitality businesses to thrive, while creating jobs and giving back to our Long Island communities.